IGA, Inc.: Australia

 The IGA brand in Australia is owned by Metcash, an Australian conglomerate retailer and wholesaler.
 The company supplies groceries, promotional materials, and other things to a large number of locally owned Australian supermarkets and a few other brands like Foodland and Friendly Grocer.
 Collectively, it is the fourth-biggest competitor in major Australian supermarkets, after Coles, Woolworths and Aldi.
 There are 1,400 independently owned IGA stores throughout Australia, with most running their own IGA Community Chest, which raises funds to support local communities and charities.

 Canada

 Logo used in Quebec and New Brunswick since January 1990.
 Before that, the international IGA logo was used.

 IGA store (left) on Dundas Street in Toronto, September 1957.

 In Canada (apart from British Columbia), IGA is a group of independent grocers supplied by Sobeys, which franchises the name.
 Acquired by Sobeys as part of its purchase of the Oshawa Group Ltd., it now operates primarily in Quebec.

+IGA stores in British Columbia, excepting a few in the eastern part of the province, are independently owned and are operated by Georgia Main Food Group.